Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Rob Pickels 21:03

-was the closest thing to gluten spread be.
+What would the closest thing to gluten spread be?

 Trevor Connor 21:06

-I don’t even know how you would make that I actually want to know like if you could separate gluten and turn it into a paste what we are with tasty.
+I don’t even know how you would make that.
+I actually want to know like if you could separate gluten and turn it into a paste, what that would taste like?

 Rob Pickels 21:13